kgisl/pythonFDP/manual/lab7-kgashok.py.md

 ## Bonus 1

 1. You are asked to remove all the duplicate occurrences of only one specific element in the list.
 Write a function for this.
+2. Count the number of number of distinct characters that occur more than once in the string.
+Read the problem statement and solve on CC - http://j.mp/countDuplicates

 ## Bonus 2